Course Introduction to Programming

 Modularization

-What is modularization?
+What is modularizing?

-Until now, all our programs have been executed in a single module: the main function, which contained everything we wanted to execute.
+Modularizing means dividing your program into modules, so each module will perform a specific task.
+Until now, all our programs have been executed in a single module: the main function, or the main function, which contained everything we wanted to execute.

 Why modularize?